4kategreen/blog/source/_posts/wits-se-slides.md

 ---
-title: Presentation Slides: Take your Test Strategy to the Next Level
+title: Take your Test Strategy to the Next Level (Presentation Slides)
 date: 2019-11-08 12:00:00
 tags:
 	- quality